 IAS 37.39 and IAS 37.40 give you two measurement approaches, and the choice depends on the nature of the obligation.

-For a large population of similar items (warranty claims, product returns, volume rebate disputes), IAS 37.39 requires the expected value method: a probability-weighted average across the range of possible outcomes.
+For a large population of similar items (warranty claims, product returns, or volume rebate disputes), IAS 37.39 requires the expected value method, a probability-weighted average across the range of possible outcomes.
 If 5% of items sold will need a €200 repair and 2% will need a €500 replacement, the expected value per unit is (5% × €200) + (2% × €500) = €20.
 Multiply by the number of units under warranty.

-For a single obligation (a specific piece of litigation, a single onerous lease, a decommissioning obligation for one site), IAS 37.40 permits using the individual most likely outcome.
+For a single obligation (a specific piece of litigation, or a single onerous lease, or a decommissioning obligation for one site), IAS 37.40 permits using the individual most likely outcome.
 A lawsuit with a 60% chance of resulting in a €1M payment and a 20% chance of a €5M payment has a most likely outcome of €1M and an expected value of €1.6M.

 Discounting under IAS 37.45 and when it actually matters

 IAS 37.45 requires the provision to be discounted when the effect of the time value of money is material.
-The discount rate is a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability (IAS 37.47).
+The discount rate is a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability ( IAS 37.47 ).
 The rate does not reflect risks for which future cash flow estimates have already been adjusted.

 In practice, discounting matters for provisions with settlement dates more than two years out.
 A decommissioning obligation payable in fifteen years is significantly overstated if recognised at the undiscounted amount.
 A warranty provision expected to settle within twelve months doesn’t need discounting.